skip to main content

 • Complete independent learning experiences and submit assignments in a timely manner.

-• Give your best effort and persist in your work.
+• Give their best effort and persist in their work.

 • Seek clarification, when needed, to understand the expectations for grading and attendance.

-• Set personal goals and be aware of your academic progress.
+• Set personal goals and be aware of their academic progress.

-• Ask questions and actively seek assistance from teachers and other school staff when you need support.
+• Ask questions and actively seek assistance from teachers and other school staff when they need support.

 • Plan and implement high quality, engaging instruction that meets the needs of diverse learners using Maryland College and Career Readiness standards and HCPSS curriculum.